The Wow Signal: Background

 The Wow Signal was a bay horse with a small white star and three white socks bred in Ireland by Tommy Stack.
 At the Tattersalls Ireland sale in September 2013 the yearling was put up for auction and sold for €13,000 to the Lynn Lodge Stud.
 In April 2014 the two-year-old colt was entered in the Ascot Select Sale, a "breeze-up" event in which the entrants are required to be ridden in a public gallop before entering the auction ring.
 He was bought for £50,000 by Sean Quinn on behalf of his father John Quinn.
 The colt entered the ownership of Ross Harmon and was taken into training with John Quinn at the Bellwood Cottage Stables at Settrington, North Yorkshire.

-He was sired by Starpangledbanner who was a champion sprinter in Australia before relocating to Europe where he won the Golden Jubilee Stakes and July Cup in 2010 and won the Cartier Champion Sprinter award.
+He was sired by Starspangledbanner who was a champion sprinter in Australia before relocating to Europe where he won the Golden Jubilee Stakes and July Cup in 2010 and won the Cartier Champion Sprinter award.
 As a breeding stallion he had serious fertility problems, but sired a few other good horses including Home of the Brave (John of Gaunt Stakes) and Anthem Alexander (Queen Mary Stakes).
 The Wow Signal's dam Muravka never raced but did better as a broodmare, also producing the Listed winner Miss Infinity.
 Her dam Tabdea was a half-sister to Ta Rib and a descendant of the American broodmare Dust Whirl (foaled 1928), making her a distant relative of Whirlaway and Conquistador Cielo.

-The colt was apparently named after the Wow! signal a strong narrowband radio signal which has been suggested to be of extraterrestrial origin.
+The colt was apparently named after the Wow! signal, a strong narrowband radio signal which has been suggested to be of extraterrestrial origin.